Godhead: Variations

 Godhead in Judaism refers to the unknowable aspect of God, which lies beyond his actions or emanations.
 Max Kadushin notes that "The plural 'Elohot, gods, must not be confused with 'Elohut, Godhead.
 The latter is used with reference to God".

 Godhead in Christianity refers to the substantial essence or nature of God in Christianity, the substantial impersonal being of God, as opposed to the individual persons or hypostases of the Trinity; in other words, the Godhead refers to the "what" of God, and God refers to the "who" of God.
 The concept is especially important in Christian negative theology, e.g., the theology of the Godhead according to Pseudo-Dionysius.
-Within some traditions, such as the Church of Latter-day Saints, the term is used as a nontrinitarian substitute for the term Trinity, denoting the Father, Son, and Holy Spirit not as a Trinity, but as a unified council of separate beings in full harmony.
+Within some traditions, such as the Church of Jesus Christ of Latter-day Saints, the term is used as a nontrinitarian substitute for the term Trinity, denoting the Father, Son, and Holy Spirit not as a Trinity, but as a unified council of separate beings in full harmony.

 John Wycliffe introduced the term godhede into English Bible versions in two places, and, though somewhat archaic, the term survives in modern English because of its use in three places of the Tyndale New Testament (1525), the Geneva Bible (1560/1599), and King James Version (1611).
 In that translation, the word was used to translate three different Koine Greek words: